Physiome/journal-website/content/pages/FAQs.md

 <h5 id="omex"><em>What is OMEX?</em></h5>

-An <a style=href="http://co.mbine.org/standards/omex">OMEX archive</a> is a ZIP container containing all files required for implementation of the model.
+An  <a href="http://co.mbine.org/standards/omex" target="_blank" rel="noopener noreferrer">OMEX archive</a> is a ZIP container containing all files required for implementation of the model.
 It can be opened by any type of ZIP reader - just replace ".omex" with ".zip".
 ***

 <h5 id="pubmed"><em>I can't find my <i>Physiome</i> publication on pubmed/worldcat?</em></h5>